prezi/spaghetti/README.md

 }
 ```

-You can also extract all modules to a directory so that they are readily available to RequreJS:
+You can also extract all modules to a directory so that they are readily available to RequireJS:

 ```groovy
 task packApplication(type: com.prezi.spaghetti.gradle.ExtractModules) {